 The late installation of the permanent low-voltage power drops will not prevent the JPB from placing the line in revenue service because temporary power can be provided by generators, as is currently the case in multiple locations.
 The PCEP team is meeting regularly with PG&E in an effort to improve PG&E's design and installation schedule; this work can only be performed by PG&E or its own contractors.
-Figure 4 below illustrates the status of the low-Voltage Power Drops in January 2023.

 Timely completion of the OCS continues to be the major challenge facing BBII.
 BBII has been unable to achieve its productivity objectives despite having mobilized additional management personnel, added work crews, and brought equipment from the UK to mitigate this problem.
 The plan that includes 31 targeted weekend rail service shutdowns was initiated on February 11, 2023, but thus far the productivity goals have not been met.
+BBII's OCS productivity improved in May 2023, and BBII has also engaged a sub-contractor that will furnish an additional four (4) crews to regulate and help the installed OCS.
+The sub-contractor crews are expected to begin work in mid-late June 2023.